What is ROSA?

 Opportunities for Aged Care Improvement: South Australia’s demographics place it perfectly to harness the benefits and address the challenges of the longevity revolution; a success of modern life adding decades to life expectancy.
 The State’s Prosperity Through Longevity vision identifies the need to: address the increasing demand for costly health services and other supports; reduce age-discrimination impacting on life and employment participation; foster civic participation of older people; continue the indispensable contribution of volunteering; create a state that is all-ages friendly; and promote the community and social assets of older South Australians including the unique contribution of Aboriginal Elders.

-ROSA currently has two components: 1) A prospective state-wide registry (Prospective ROSA) which launched in mid 2018 and seeks to enrol all older South Australians who have an aged care eligibility assessment performed by an Aged Care Assessment Team (ACAT) from April 2018 onwards.
-2) A historical nation-wide registry (Historical ROSA) which contains completely de-identified data from all Australians who were assessed for and/or received government-subsidised aged care services from 1997-2016.
+ROSA currently has two components: 1) A prospective state-wide registry (Prospective ROSA or the Registry of Older South Australians) which launched in mid 2018 and seeks to enrol all older South Australians who have an aged care eligibility assessment performed by an Aged Care Assessment Team (ACAT) from April 2018 onwards.
+2) A historical nation-wide registry (Historical ROSA or the Registry of Senior Australians) which contains completely de-identified data from all Australians who were assessed for and/or received government-subsidised aged care services from 1997-2017.

 Prospective ROSA (mid-2018 onwards)

-The South Australian state-wide Prospective ROSA rolled out across the 4 Local Health Networks in the state between April and August 2018.
+The South Australian state-wide Registry of Older South Australians (Prospective ROSA) rolled out across the 4 Local Health Networks in the state between April and August 2018.
 Since August 2018, all older South Australians being assessed for aged care eligibility by an Aged Care Assessment Team (ACAT) are provided with the ROSA Participant Information Statement for Opt-Out Consent in the ACAT information pack.
 This provides comprehensive information about ROSA and also includes information on how to opt-out or withdraw from the Registry if the older person or their guardian feels strongly about not being included in ROSA.

 Prospective ROSA links Commonwealth aged care data, death records, Medicare Benefits Schedule (MBS) and Pharmaceutical Benefits Scheme (PBS) data to South Australian hospitalisation and emergency room encounter datasets.
 By bringing together these diverse datasets collected by different organisations throughout the country it will provide us with a whole picture of the ageing pathway.
 ROSA will produce evidence to guide decision-making for quality, coordinated, efficient, innovative and age-friendly services and practices for older South Australians.